Standard Report: Tetrad Test Results

 1. N: Total number of evaluations included in the report.

-2. Correct: Count of correct responses (where the odd sample was identified correctly).
+2. Correct: Count of correct responses (where the same samples were identified correctly).

-3. Incorrect: Count of incorrect responses (where the odd sample was not identified correctly).
+3. Incorrect: Count of incorrect responses (where the same samples were not identified correctly).

 4. Estimate Pc: Estimated proportion correct.